 As mentioned, many Chinese chicken soups use the whole chicken.
 Many people do not chop the chicken up.
 They may remove the head, neck, feet, the innards and backside but that’s about it.

-Ground chicken, although not very common, can be made into meatballs and served in soups or as wonton filling.
+Ground chicken, although not very common in Chinese cooking, can be made into meatballs and served in soups or as wonton filling.

-There are a couple of ingredients that go extremely well with chicken.
-First, Chinese herbs.
-Those frequently paired with chicken are solomon's seal, ginseng, danggui, red dates, Chinese yam and goji berries.
+Chinese herbs frequently paired with chicken are solomon's seal, ginseng, danggui, red dates, Chinese yam and goji berries.

 3 honey dates